 Despite the already visible effects of global warming and the challenges ahead, Peter Hillary, Jamling Tenzing and other environmental activists say that there's still time to prevent the complete destruction of Mount Everest's ecosystem and the Tibetan people's way of life, but serious action must begin immediately.

-For more information about Mount Everest, global warming and related topics, check out the links on the next page.
+For more information about Mount Everest, global warming and related topics, check out the links below.